hailelagi/hailelagi.com/content/hacks/tsunami.md

 ## The dumpster fire that is garbage collection

-So far we haven't really had to worry about garbage collection.
-We've disscussed reading and writing data to the `Table`, but not deletion.
+So far we've explored reading and writing data to the `Table` and `OrderedTable` but not deletion, what is deletion?

-We know we cannot statically allocate memory for our `Table` because we don't know its contents at compile time and we must do dynamic memory allocation.
-What happens when we delete a node in the `Table` or `OrderedTable`?
+Deleting data can be thought about as _reclaiming_ and _destroying_.
+What happens when a program needs memory?
+If it's _statically known_ it's usually the compiler's problem.
+Interfacing with a kernel or raw memory is complex and if a group of smart people can spend alot of time to get it right once and automagically solve it that would be nice indeed.
+This is the allure of automatic garbage collection.
+What happens when this model breaks down?

-A brief mention of rust mentioned using atomic reference counts an implementation of the strategy [reference counting](https://doc.rust-lang.org/book/ch15-04-rc.html) and in go where this operation is automatic and opaque to the user we didn't really have to worry about it.
-The resource allocation strategy is tightly coupled to the programming language and environment we intend our concrete key value implementation to eventually live, so at this point we bid farewall to go and carry on with the intricacies of low-level memory management in rust.
+A brief mention of rust mentioned using atomic reference counts an implementation of [reference counting](https://doc.rust-lang.org/book/ch15-04-rc.html) and in go this operation is seemingly automatic and opaque.
+The resource allocation strategy is tightly coupled to the programming language and environment we intend our concrete key value implementation to eventually live, so at this point we bid farewall to go snippets and explore the problems of lifetimes, alignment & fragementation in rust.

+#### Lifetimes, Fragmentation & Alignment

+What really happens when you dynamically need memory?
+The compiler throws up its hand decides it [can't figure it out](https://en.wikipedia.org/wiki/Undecidable_problem).
+You do it.

+When the need arises... as it often does, you politely ask a kernel for some (and sometimes it says no!), and even when it does say yes, it typically lies to you about what you're getting -- and once you get it, it's this weird stuff that you doesn't make sense to your program and eventually... you have to give it back otherwise memory keeps growing forever (B)OOM.

+Let's recap:

+- You need to keep _track of this memory_ -- it's _lifetime_
+- You need to give it back

-Garbage collection is a complex topic but a brief overview of options are:
+As it turns out keeping track of this forms a [graph](https://en.wikipedia.org/wiki/Graph_(abstract_data_type)).
+It's a huge & complex topic but a brief overview of some common APIs are:

-- malloc, calloc(), free() and realloc()
+1. In C - malloc//free or similar e.g [Jemalloc](https://github.com/jemalloc/jemalloc)
-- refrence counting
+2. reference counting
+3. the tracing algorithm
-- automatic garbage collection (tracing & mark and sweep etc)
+4. mark and sweep alogrithm
-- Custom memory allocation
+5. DIY <-- (we're here, oh no!)

+Why are we resorting to such a low, possibly error prone approach?

-## A detour for just enough web assembly
+#### A detour for just enough web assembly

-tdlr; crash course in just enough webassembly
+[Webassembly](https://webassembly.org/) is a pretty cool project.
+The web has four official langauges: html, css, javascript and webassembly.
+It'd be nice if you could write rust for your browser no? perhaps you'd like to ship a runnable binary?
+Games, figma and containers -- without docker.
+If this key-value store is going to exists agnostic of wheter it happens to run inside webassembly or `x86-64 linux` wouldn't that be nice?

+The current ETS exists tightly coupled to the internal of the erlang runtime system (erts) -- ETS has it's has it's private own memory allocator `erts_db_alloc` and deallocator `erts_db_free` right on the BEAM virtual machine's in `erl_alloc.c` via `HAlloc`.
+There's far more going on than we're interested in knowing but the gist is these modules know how to allocate memory on a wide variety of architecture targets and environments.

+#### Stacking stacks, Being in the Arena, Skipping and Freeing Lists

+todo:

+## More complex Types

+(todo: maybe collapse this as a sub header)
+So far these examples have been somewhat generic but the underlying implementation only allowed simple types a key of type `string` and a value of `int`.
+This is intentionally done in order not to distract from other concepts, but if we really want a general key value store we need to allow many types.
+In this case we want to allow every type supported by the erlang runtime system known as a `Term`.

 # Gotta Go Fast